CUNY-CL/yoyodyne/README.md

 encoder types using the `--source_encoder_arch` flag and, when features are present, the `--features_encoder_arch` flag.
 Valid values are:

--   `feature_invariant_transformer`: a variant of the transformer encoder used with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
+-   `feature_invariant_transformer` (`--source_encoder_arch` only): a variant of
+    the transformer encoder used with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
 -   `linear`: a linear encoder.
 -   `gru`: a GRU encoder.
 -   `lstm`: a LSTM encoder.